 18. Cucumber Tree:

-Cucumber is popularly used as a food item world widely and known by several names.
-It is a deciduous tree whose leaves are oblong in shape and are downside on the underside.
+Cucumber is popularly used as a food item worldwide and known by several names.
+It is a deciduous tree whose leaves are oblong and are downside on the underside.
 The leaves have fine and smooth margins.
 It is under the magnolia group but unlike the magnolia, in cucumber tree flowers are not showy.
-This tree basically refers to unripe fruit.
+This tree refers to unripe fruit.
 They provide perfect shade but not preferable to plant this street tree.
-Often grow in deep moist soil with slightly acidic in nature.
+Often grow in deep moist soil with slightly acidic.

 19. Black Walnut:

 The black walnuts are mostly used commercially.
-This type of tree is also a species of a deciduous tree.
+This type of tree is also a species of deciduous tree.
 Trees are often cultivated for walnuts and fruits.
 On the other hand, these trees do have high medical importance.
-Improved quality of wood and nuts are in high demand to various parts of the world.
-Black walnut is sometimes undesirable since it used to harm grasses and plants.
-Leaves have many leaflets with the largest leaflets in the center and that have pointed long tip and round base.
+Improved quality of wood and nuts is in high demand in various parts of the world.
+Black walnut is sometimes undesirable since it is used to harm grasses and plants.
+Leaves have many leaflets with the largest leaflets in the center and have pointed long tips and round bases.
 The fruit has a semi-fleshy husk which falls in October and November months.
 The ripening fruits are seen during the autumn season.

-[See More: Types of Birds in India with Names]
+Also See: Types of Birds in India with Names

 20. Cedar: